 1. Teesta River

 The roaring water of the river Teesta has been the favorite spot of every rafting enthusiast.
 It is Sikkim's largest and longest river.
 The force of the water creates white foam naming it White River.
 Travelers can feel the adrenaline rush rafting on the high-intensity rapids and rocky terrain of the river.
-The weather, green lush slopes, and lush fields along the Teesta River accumulate to create an enthralling experience for travelers.
+The weather, lush green slopes, and lush fields along the Teesta River accumulate to create an enthralling experience for travelers.
 Rafting in Teesta begins from Makha and passes through Sirwani and Bardang.
 The wholesome experience ends at Rangpo.

 Difficulty Level: Ranking at an international difficulty level of 3 and 4, the Teesta river is the best place for river rafting in Sikkim.
-The rapids at the top point of the Teesta River are wild and untamed making it enjoyable only for experienced rafters.
+The rapids at the top point of the Teesta River are wild and untamed, making it enjoyable only for experienced rafters.
 Beginners or casual solo rafters may not be able to participate in rafting of this difficulty grade.
-However, amateurs or non swimmers can raft in a group under the supervision of an instructor.
+However, amateurs or non-swimmers can raft in a group under the supervision of an instructor.
 The stretches of the river are rocky.
-It takes about 6 to 8 hours to cover the whole rafting route of Teesta river depending on the weather.
+It takes about 6 to 8 hours to cover the whole rafting route of the Teesta river depending on the weather.

 2. Rangit River

 Difficulty Level: The difficulty grade for the Rangit river is 2 and 4.
 Rafting in Rangit is possible for both amateurs and experienced rafters.
 Beginners or solo rafters should opt for grade 2 rapids for delicate rides.
-The experienced ones can go for grade 4 rapids for bone-chilling adventure.
+The experienced ones can go for grade 4 rapids for a bone-chilling adventure.
 Those who wish to enjoy group rafting can raft under the supervision of instructors.
 The tumultuous water of Rangit is challenging and highly demanding.
-If you are looking for a mind-blowing rafting experience, then go for Rangit rafting in Sikkim.
+If you are looking for a mind-blowing rafting experience, go for Rangit rafting in Sikkim.

 Best Time For Rafting in Sikkim